 Basically, it means that you have infringed upon the rules and regulations that have been implemented in your place of work or are in contravention of your employment contract.
 The rules and regulations should be contained in an employee handbook that you would have received on your first day of work.

-You should only receive an employee written warning letter if you have repeated an offence after receiving one or more verbal warnings from your employer.
+You should only receive an employee written warning letter if you have repeated an offense after receiving one or more verbal warnings from your employer.
 This means that you shouldn't be surprised by the fact that you have been issued with a written warning.
 However, if a once off offence is considered to be severe enough, you could receive such a letter without any prior warning.

 You will be required to sign a copy of the letter which will then be included in your employee record.
 It is essential to read the letter carefully before signing as this is an admission of guilt on your part and could have significance in the future.

 You have the right to defend yourself in the matter before signing the letter.
 For example, if you have been warned about arriving late for work, you can give a valid reason for the infringement such as a car breakdown or illness.
 If your defense checks out, the warning letter may be withdrawn.

 However, if you have repeatedly been late for work, your defense may not stand, no matter how valid your reason on that specific occasion.
 You can also defend yourself if you were unaware that you were contravening any employee rules or regulations.

 If you have received more than one warning in writing, your employer has the right to terminate your employment.
 Repeated warnings do not need to be related to the same infringement for your employer to take this action but in some cases, this may be a stipulation.